+IV.
 CONCLUSIONS

 Several important conclusions can be drawn from this work.
 First, lithography simulation tools can be used to conveniently calculate large, multi-dimensional process response spaces.
-Second, a knowledge of the error distribution for each input variable can be combined with the process response to give a predicted CD distribution at the output.
+Second, a knowledge of the error distribution for each input variable can be combined with the process response to give a predicted CD distribution of the output.
 This distribution can be further analyzed to give a single yield number to characterize the quality of the process.
 With such a method for predicting linewidth distributions and CD limited yield, many applications are possible.
 Different processes can be compared using yield as the metric, both for use in Cost of Ownership models and for process optimization studies.
+Further, by using this methodology it is possible to find a "yield maximum" for a given process.
+This yield maximum may not coincide with the nominal parameter settings.

 There are many opportunities for future work.
 First, in this paper, only normal input errors were used.
 This limitation is not necessary and was only imposed for convenience.
-Any arbitrary input error distribution can be used.
+Any arbitrary input error distribution can be used, including distributions determined by historical data.
 Second, other process parameters can be investigated either alone or in combination with the parameters used in this paper.
 Third, other outputs can be used.
 For example, yield could be defined based on a combination of CD, resist sidewall angle, and resist thinning.
-Fourth, other feature types and sizes can be simulated.
-A plot of CD limited yield versus feature size can be generated which would be of great value in predicting the application of current processes to smaller features and for identifying specific goals for improving a process for use in some future device generation.
+Fourth, an investigation of the effects of different types of errors (i.e., within die vs. die-to-die) on the yield can be performed.